AfafTarchoun/libft/README.md

 - **ft_lstiter** : *Iterates the list ’lst’ and applies the function ’f’ on the content of each node.*
 - **ft_lstmap** : *Iterates the list ’lst’ and applies the function ’f’ on the content of each node.
 Creates a new list resulting of the successive applications of the function ’f’.*

-### Clone :
+## Clone ::pushpin:
 `git clone https://github.com/AfafTarchoun/libft.git`

-### Compilation :
+## Compilation ::pushpin:
-- make - to compile C files - create object files and library libft.a
+- `make` - to compile C files - create object files and library libft.a
-- make clean - to remove object files
+- `make clean` - to remove object files
-- make fclean - remove libft.a file
+- `make fclean` - remove libft.a file
-- make re - recompile the library
+- `make re` - recompile the library